RenYang-home/NTIRE21_VEnh/README.md

 ### Codes and Models

-**BILIBILI AI & FDU Team**: Winner of Tracks 1 and 2
+**BILIBILI AI & FDU Team**

+Winner of Tracks 1 and 2

 Code: (may release later)

+**NTU-SLab Team**

-**NTU-SLab Team**: Winner of Tracks 1 and 3, good trade-off between running time and quality performance, good generalization capability
+Winner of Tracks 1 and 3, good trade-off between running time and PSNR, good generalization

 Code: (may release later)